stronnag/mwptools/docs/manual/docs/mwp-Gtk4-migration-guide.md

 ### Bing Services

-While it lasts, the Bing services (no registration required) provide:
+While it lasts, the Bing services (no registration / key required) provide:

 * Bing Aerial : Imagery with no annotations
 * Bing Hybrid : Imagery with road / place annotations